 * Required

-Select the animal you encountered for general response guidance, then deeper safety considerations.
+Select the animal you encountered for general response guidance.
 Wildlife behavior is unpredictable, and these tips are educational only.
 They do not guarantee safety or replace emergency services, park staff, local wildlife authorities, or professional medical advice.

 These items are commonly carried by some hikers and runners.
 Availability, legality, and usefulness vary by location and by how well you know how to use them.
 They do not guarantee protection.

 Tap "New Sighting" at any time to drop a pin wherever you spotted wildlife.
-Your report helps neighbors stay informed, but reports are community-submitted and should not be treated as official or complete hazard coverage.
+Your sightings help neighbors stay informed on potential wildlife whereabouts.

 Tap "Predator Safety Tips" anytime to see species-specific guidance and a gear checklist before heading outdoors.
 Use it as general reference only, not as a guarantee of safety or emergency instruction.